urinalcaketopper/fddl/readme.md

-# Fiddle Programming Language
+# fddl Programming Language

-Fiddle is a small programming language inspired by various languages, designed to help learn language implementation concepts in Rust.
+fddl is a small programming language inspired by various languages, designed to help learn language implementation concepts in Rust.

 I have, off and on throughout the last 15 or so years attempted to learn a programming language of some sort.
 I could always get through the basics, but would get stuck with any real world projects.
 And I wouldn't know who to turn to even if I knew where to start.